alexbird-hunterindustries/lightning-talks/2025-04-03-types-of-coupling/presentation.md

 }
 ```

-If you change the type of `toPrint` to a string, then you must update `main` or the code won't compile
+If we change the type of `toPrint` to a string, then we must update `main` or the code won't compile

 ---